vossisboss/pvdjango/README.md

 python manage.py migrate
 ```

-These commands revert the `wagtailcore 0059` migration back to `wagtailcore 0058` to prevent the table conflict from occurring.
+These commands revert the `wagtailcore` migrations back to `wagtailcore 0058` to prevent the table conflict from occurring.
 This step should hopefully be unnecessary after the bug is fixed.

 With that fixed, now you are going to make some changes to `base.py` and `urls.py`.
 Most of the steps you're going to perform next come from the [Wagtail Localize documentation](https://www.wagtail-localize.org/).